tridactyl/tridactyl/readme.md

     If you can't use the native messenger for some reason, there is a workaround: if you do `set storageloc local`, a JSON file will appear at `<your firefox profile>\browser-extension-data\tridactyl.vim@cmcaine.co.uk\storage.js`.
 You can find your profile folder by going to `about:support`.
 You can edit this file to your heart's content.

--   I hate the light, can I get a dark theme/dark mode?

-    Yes: `set theme dark` or `colors dark`.
-Thanks to @fugerf.

--   How can I pretend that I'm not a 1337 h4x0r?

-    We cater for you, too! `set theme shydactyl`.
-Thanks to @atrnh.

--   How can I pretend that I'm a 1337 h4x0r?
+-   How can I change the colors or theme used by Tridactyl?

-    We cater for you, too! `set theme greenmat`.
-Thanks to @caputchinefrobles.
+    Use `:colors dark` (authored by @furgerf), `:colors shydactyl` (authored by @atrnh) or `:colors greenmat` (authored by @caputchinefrobles).
+Tridactyl can also load themes from disk, which would let you use one of the themes authored by @bezmi ([#1012](https://github.com/tridactyl/tridactyl/pull/1012)), see `:help colors` for more information.

--   How can I bind keys using the control/alt key modifiers (eg: `ctrl+^`)?
+-   How to remap keybindings? or How can I bind keys using the control/alt key modifiers (eg: `ctrl+^`)?

+    You can remap keys in normal, ignore, input and insert mode with `:bind --mode=$mode $key $excmd`.
+Hint mode and the command line are currently special and can't be rebound.
+See `:help bind` for more information.

-    `:bind <C-f> scrollpage 1`.
-Special keys can be bound too: `:bind <F3> set theme dark` and with modifiers: `:bind <S-F3> set theme default` and with multiple modifiers: `:bind <SA-F3> composite set hintchars 1234567890 | set hintfiltermode vimperator-reflow`
+    Modifiers can be bound like this: `:bind <C-f> scrollpage 1`.
+Special keys can be bound too: `:bind <F3> colors dark` and with modifiers: `:bind <S-F3> colors default` and with multiple modifiers: `:bind <SA-F3> composite set hintchars 1234567890 | set hintfiltermode vimperator-reflow`

     The modifiers are case insensitive.
 Special key names are not.
 The names used are those reported by Javascript with a limited number of vim compatibility aliases (e.g. `CR == Enter`).